jacob-sha/Information-Existence-Hypothesis/README_EN.md

 However, Bell's Theorem excludes hidden variable theories based on the framework of **local realism**.
 Non-local hidden variable theories (such as Bohmian Mechanics/Pilot-Wave Theory) remain mathematically self-consistent and have never been directly falsified by experiment.

-Case Study 2 demonstrates that in the classical chaos of controlled nuclear fusion, AI can uncover hidden variables forever unreachable by human analytical tools, forcing the reconstruction of 'unpredictable randomness' into 'determinism through high-frequency fine-tuning.'
+Case Study 2 demonstrates that in the classical chaos of controlled nuclear fusion, AI can uncover hidden variables forever unreachable by human analytical tools, forcing the reconstruction of "unpredictable randomness" into "determinism through high-frequency fine-tuning."

-**This validates a methodological principle: an ascent in the dimensionality of logical tools can reduce 'randomness' as perceived from a low-dimensional perspective into 'determinism' from a high-dimensional perspective.**
+**This validates a methodological principle: an ascent in the dimensionality of logical tools can reduce "randomness" as perceived from a low-dimensional perspective into "determinism" from a high-dimensional perspective.**

-We now transpose this methodological principle to the quantum domain:"
+We now transpose this methodological principle to the quantum domain:

 If silicon-based intelligence evolves high-dimensional tools capable of revealing "high-dimensional non-local deterministic structures" in quantum non-locality that are forever imperceptible to the human three-dimensional perspective, then "quantum true randomness" will be proven to be merely a statistical illusion produced by the projection of high-dimensional determinism into low-dimensional space.